 2019 - Josh Manning (Ph.D. student, Biological Science, Advisor: Dr. Sophie McCoy)

-Josh received the 2019 Matt Beard Memorial Award for his dissertation research in determining the effects of spatially constrained herbivory by parrotfishes on community assembly processes on coral reefs.
+Josh's dissertation focuses on determining the effects of spatially constrained herbivory by parrotfishes on community assembly processes on coral reefs.
 Constrained herbivory in parrotfishes because of territorial interactions among conspecifics could increase open space suitable for coral recruitment, thus enhancing reef recovery.

 2018 - Ethan Cissell (Ph.D. student, Biological Science, Advisor: Dr. Sophie McCoy)